tmfarrell/ont_dap/README.md

 ####Usage
 ---------

 (1) Run poretools to assess sequencing run performance (Note: this should work provided all
     the dependencies for poretools installed properly):

     $ ./run_poretools.sh -h

-(2) Align and compute alignment statistics (Note: this should work provided samtools is installed):
+(2) Align and compute alignment statistics (Note: this works if samtools is installed):

     $ ./run_alignment.sh -h